HoussamCbk/FormationAeronautics/README.md

   - Fundamentals of fusion 360.

 > **Note**: Detailed content for each module are in their respective directories.
-Check the `/formation 1 ,2 and 3` & `/workshop1` folder for resources and materials.
+Check the `/formation 1 ,2 ,3 and 4` & `/workshop 1 and 2` folder for resources and materials.

 ---